Jo Cox Memorial Fund grant holder (Strengthening) guidance

 Further information on this process can found in the Financial Claims section further down this page.
 You can also speak to your Performance and Risk Manager for guidance on the reporting process.

-The UK government hosted the Safeguarding Summit in March 2018 where the Department for International Development (DFID) announced that they would put in place new, enhanced and specific safeguarding standards for UK charities and non-governmental organisations (NGOs).
+The UK government hosted the Safeguarding Summit in March 2018 where the former Department for International Development (DFID), now Foreign, Commonwealth & Development Office (FCDO) announced that they would put in place new, enhanced and specific safeguarding standards for UK charities and non-governmental organisations (NGOs).

-The DFID standards cover policies and processes across six key areas:
+The FCDO standards cover policies and processes across six key areas:

 - Human resources